vasole/pymca/doc/source/training/quantification/index.rst

 We already have a calibrated spectrum.
 The rest of the exercise will use the McaAdvancedFit window.

 Prior to reach that window, we should select the region of the sample we'd like to analyze.
-For that, whe have to zoom in that region by pressing and dragging the mouse.
-PyMca implements a zoom stack, you can go back by pressing the mouse right button or by pressing the the reset zoom icon.
+For that, we have to zoom in that region by pressing and dragging the mouse.
+PyMca implements a zoom stack, you can go back by pressing the mouse right button or by pressing the reset zoom icon.

 At the very least, you should always leave the cut at the low energy side corresponding to the low-level discriminator of your acquisition system out of the fitting region.
 Something around 1.0 keV should be OK in this case.